-3.2.24.5 \ Other Orthodontic Services
+3.2.24.5 Other Orthodontic Services

-Only one retainer per arch per lifetime (procedure code D8680) is allowed; however, each retainer may be replaced with prior authorization once per lifetime due to loss or breakage.
+Only one retainer per arch per lifetime (procedure code D8680) is allowed.
+The delivery of a retainer includes any visits for retainer adjustments.
 Retainer adjustments are not reimbursed separately.

 Appliances required as part of the cleft palate treatment plan may be reimbursed separately.